-The Rural Renewal Symposium and Prize are designed to raise awareness, attract resources and stimulate research toward solving grand challenges facing rural communities.
+The Rural Renewal Symposium and Prizes are designed to raise awareness, attract resources and stimulate research toward solving grand challenges facing rural communities.

-This symposium will provide a unique opportunity for faculty, students and rural community members from across the U.S. and around the world to connect with others and learn about the latest discoveries, trends and approaches for rural renewal.
+This symposium provides a unique opportunity for faculty, students and rural community members from across the U.S. and around the world to connect with others and learn about the latest discoveries, trends and approaches for rural renewal.
 Corporate partners, non-profit organizations, government and tribal leaders, and anyone with a passion for rural people and places are invited to participate.
-The symposium will include invited speakers, oral and poster presentations by researchers, round table discussions for community leaders, networking opportunities, and award presentations.
-The students from the Rural Scholars program will describe their studies and present the findings of their research projects.
+The symposium includes invited speakers, oral and poster presentations by researchers, round table discussions for community leaders, networking opportunities, and award presentations.
+The students from the Rural Scholars program describe their studies and present the findings of their research projects.

-The Rural Renewal Research Prize will be awarded to a global leader in rural renewal research, education and engagement.
-The prize will be open to individuals employed by colleges, universities or research institutions anywhere in the world, nominated by their colleagues.
-The prize will include a certificate, a medallion, and a cash award.
-The nomination call can be found here.
-Nominating materials are due by August 18th.
-Any questions can be sent to email@example.com.
+The Rural Renewal Research Prize is awarded to a global leader in rural renewal research, education and engagement.
+The prize is open to individuals employed by colleges, universities or research institutions anywhere in the world, nominated by their colleagues.
+The prize includes a plaque and a cash award.
+Nominations for the 2023 Research Prize winner will be accepted through August 1st, 2023.
+Find nomination instructions for the Research Prize here.

-The Rural Renewal Citizenship Prize will be awarded to a leader who has made an important contribution to the renewal of one or more rural communities in Oklahoma.
-This prize is designed to recognize a person who shows true leadership qualities, is an exceptional role model, promotes community welfare, and advocates for community needs.
-The prize will include a certificate, a medallion, and a cash award.
-The nomination call can be found here.
-Nominating materials are due September 1.
-Any questions can be sent to firstname.lastname@example.org.
+The Rural Renewal Citizenship Prize is awarded to a leader who has made an important contribution to the renewal of one or more rural communities in Oklahoma.
+This prize recognizes a person who shows true leadership qualities, is an exceptional role model, promotes community welfare, and advocates for community needs.
+The prize includes a plaque and a cash award.
+Nominations for the 2023 Citizenship Prize winner will be accepted through August 1st, 2023.
+Find nomination instructions for the Citizenship Prize here.